-6. Conclusions
+7. Conclusions

-The structure of the integrated ASD model presented in the study can be used for a broader context of environmental and social accounting.
-Accordingly, ASD can be classified according to the following criteria: 1) at the place of formation and provision of information: internal and external 2) according to the form of the information provided: monetary and natural.
+The structure of the integrated ASD model presented in the study can be used for a broader according to the form of the information provided: monetary and natural.

 The study made it possible to agree on the place of ASD in the general accounting system, by: